mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/mongodb-administration/index.md

 The installation and configuration of the PMM Client is automated via the DC/OS percona-mongo Service.

-To enable the installation of the PMM Client on all MongoDB nodes launched by the service, visit the 'Percona Pmm' tab of the service configuration.
+To enable the installation of the PMM Client on all MongoDB nodes launched by the service, visit the 'Percona Pmm' tab of the service configuration and set the *"enabled"* field to true.

 In the 'Percona Pmm' tab there are fields to set the:
 - PMM Server Address *(hostname:port)*